rahijaingithub/SRA/README.md

-# SRA
+# Supervised Rank aggregation (SRA):
-Supervised Rank aggregation (SRA): A novel rank aggregation approach for ensemble-based feature selection
+It is a novel rank aggregation approach for ensemble-based feature selection.